Cheri Bustos: Economic issues

 In 2013, Bustos's first sponsored legislation was to create a congressional government waste reduction board.

 Bustos has said she wants to create a "manufacturing triangle" connecting Peoria, the Quad Cities, and Rockford and anchored by Caterpillar, John Deere, and the aerospace industry, respectively.
 She supports putting in place job-training programs at area community colleges to better prepare workers for skilled jobs in manufacturing.

 Bustos opposed a full extension of the Bush tax cuts.
 She does not support lowering salaries or pensions for federal government employees.

 During a debate, Bustos opposed the three trade agreements approved by Congress in 2011 for being "NAFTA-style" and said they would result in job losses for Illinois.

-In 2016, Bustos sponsored legislation exempting minor league baseball players from minimum wage laws.
+In 2016, Bustos sponsored the misleadingly titled "Save America’s Pastime Act", which exempted minor league baseball players from the minimum wage and maximum work hour protections of the Fair Labor Standards Act.
+The legislation was supported by both the MLB and MiLB.
+Bustos later withdrew her support for the bill after receiving criticism.
+Josh Norris, writing for Baseball America noted that Bustos was the daughter of Gene Callahan, the MLB's first chief lobbist, and that she had accepted $2,000 from the MLB Commissioner’s Office's PAC during the prior election cycle.

+Environment

+As of July 2018 the agenda Bustos proposed to the Democratic Party did not include increasing environmental protections.
+She was one of 29 Democrats in the House of Representatives to back the Keystone XL pipeline.
+Her work on the environment focussed on local issues.

 Foreign policy

-In March 2012 Bustos called for cuts in defense spending.
+In March 2012, Bustos called for cuts in defense spending.

 In August 2015, Bustos announced her support for President Barack Obama's Iran nuclear deal.
 "While the agreement is not perfect, it is the right step for our national security and the security of the global community", she said.
 "With this agreement, Iran's stockpiles of enriched uranium will be reduced and the country will be opened up to strict transparency and monitoring, including robust on-the-ground nuclear inspectors".

 In October 2015, Bustos went to Cuba on a trip organized by the Illinois Cuba Working Group.
 In January 2016, she backed a bill to remove barriers to trade with Cuba.
 In March 2016, Bustos was part of the congressional delegation that took part in Obama's trip to Cuba and said that Cuba represented a "huge trade opportunity" for the US "when it comes to agriculture".